akl773/insta-followers/README.md

 1. Fork the repository
 2. Create a feature branch
 3. Make your changes
-4. Test both command-line and web interfaces
+4. Test the command-line interface
 5. Submit a pull request

 ## 📄 License